alex-louvet/nnexpy/README.md

 ## Introduction

 This repository is a compilation of my work during my master course at Kyushu Institute of Technology.
 A clone of the repository is also available on [KIT Honda Lab's github](https://github.com/honda-lab-kit/nn-expressiveness).
-The purpose of this repository is to provide with some python code to get started with homology and knot theory as a mean to evaluate neural networks' expressivity.
+The purpose of this repository is to provide with some python code to get started with homology and knot theory as a mean to evaluate neural networks' expressiveness.

 ## Requirement

 To run this code you need python3 as well as some libraries.
-They can be installed unsing Conda and I personnaly used a conda environment which [environment file](environment.yml) is available in this repository.
+They can be installed using Conda and I personally used a conda environment which [environment file](environment.yml) is available in this repository.

 To setup a functional conda environment with conda cli you simply need to use the following command: